Ground Mobility Vehicle (USSOCOM)

 The Ground Mobility Vehicle (GMV) is a U.S. Special Operations Command, (US)SOCOM program, initially modifying Humvees into several variants for use by the United States special operations forces (SOF).

-Its design is mostly based on lessons learned during Operation Desert Storm, after an initial program, post 1985, for specialized HMMWVs for desert strike operations: the Desert Mobility Vehicle (DMV), or "Dumvee".
-GMV crews like to call them "gun trunks".
+Its design is mostly based on lessons learned during Operation Desert Storm in Iraq, after an initial program, post 1985, for specialized HMMWVs for desert strike operations: the Desert Mobility Vehicle (DMV), or "Dumvee".
+GMV crews like to call them "gun trucks".

 The GMV program is superseded by the GMV 1.1, based on the General Dynamics Flyer 72.
 It is understood that under a seven-year indefinite delivery / indefinite-quantity (ID/IQ) contract (August 2013–August 2020), SOCOM wishes to procure 1,297 GMV 1.1s — to replace its 1,072 first generation, Humvee-based GMV units.

 History

-The GMV was based on special forces Humvees that were developed based on American military deployed to the Middle East.
+The GMV was developed based on U.S. special operation forces Humvees deployed to the Middle East.
 The program was initially meant to provide equipment related to mountainous deployment.